Investing Insights

 How Claude Max Lets a Non-Programmer Build an AI Investing Platform

-A public equities investor with limited coding skills explains how Claude Max powered MoatMap.
-Stock scoring, AI deep dives, and the next step: an automated AI investor.
+How a public-equities investor with limited coding skills built MoatMap with Claude Max: the stock scoring, the AI deep dives, and the next step, a fully automated AI investor.

 ·6 min read